Is a DBA and PhD Equivalent?

 What Is a DBA?

 A Doctor of Business Administration (DBA) is a business-orientated professional doctorate.
-Like a PhD, it is the highest postgraduate qualification which you can obtain from the university system.
+Like a PhD, it is the highest-level postgraduate qualification which you can obtain from a university.

 This form of doctorate was first introduced as a way of allowing a distinction to be made between experienced practitioners and expert practitioners.
 The doctorate is an equal alternative to a traditional PhD and is an advanced follow-up for a Master’s in Business Administration (MBA).

 A noticeable difference between a PhD and a DBA is the research topic.
 A PhD candidate selects a research project of theoretical value to the academic environment.
 A DBA candidate selects a research project which has a practical application to the business environment.

 This means that while the research topic for a PhD will centre around a gap in knowledge of existing theories, the topic for a DBA will usually focus on developing a new theory or innovatively improving an existing one.

 DBA students typically choose research topics based on real-life scenarios they are facing or have faced.
 This is contrary to a PhD student where their research topic usually centres around a topic they don’t have first-hand experience in.

 A PhD usually takes 4 years to complete while a DBA degree takes between 4 – 7 years to complete, with most students requiring 6 years.

 Due to DBA students being working professionals, nearly all DBA degree programmes are part-time courses carried out under a ‘distant learning’ arrangement.
 This is opposite to PhD programmes where most are offered as full-time projects which require extensive amounts of physical presence on the university’s campus.

 Another difference in the programme between PhDs and DBAs is that PhDs have no taught components, while DBAs have a significant number of taught components.